-Now that you've created the Human Resources OU, which contains the Human Resources Users OU and the Human Resources Computers OU and the HR-OU-Admins security group, and put the actual HR-OU-Admins into the group, you're ready to delegate control.
+Now that you've created the Human Resources OU, which contains the Human Resources Users OU and the Human Resources Computers OU and the HR-OU-Admins security group, and put Frank inside the HR-OU-Admins group, you're ready to delegate control.
 You can delegate control to use Group Policy in two ways: using Active Directory Users And Computers, and using the GPMC.

 For this first example, we'll kick it old school and use the Active Directory Users And Computers way.
-Then, in Chapter 3, I'll demonstrate how to delegate control using the GPMC.
+Then, in Chapter 2, I'll demonstrate how to delegate control using the GPMC.